Shendidy/CV/README.md

 "NO" is an answer that can almost always have a negative vibe around it.
 However, to successfully manage my time and priorities I developed the art of knowing how and when to say it, without stopping the progress of activities that must keep on going.

-proposing alternatives, rescheduling tasks based on risks, priorities, and subsequent effects on the overall works schedule, delegating, and discussing available options are my approaches to such regular situations.
+proposing alternatives, rescheduling tasks based on risks, priorities, and subsequent effects on the overall works schedule, delegation, and discussing available options are my approaches to such regular situations.

 [(Back to top)](#sherif-shendidy)

 #### Communication

-I have very good ability to communicate with people (my team, managers, clients, and contractors) and ensuring I have all required information, or delivered all details to other stakeholders.
+I'm confidently able to communicate with people (my team, managers, clients, and contractors) and ensuring I have all required information, or delivered all details to other stakeholders.

 I believe that communication is not just about delivering or receiving messages, it's about understanding all details associated with the subject and ensuring the receiving party has understood all these details.
-Or if I'm on the receiving side, that I understood all the requirements, and quickly analysed them and drafted a plan for delivering it, and the resources required.
+Or if I'm on the receiving side, that I understood all the requirements, asked questions to clarify any ambiguities and milestones, analysed them and drafted a plan for delivering it, along with the required resources.

 [(Back to top)](#sherif-shendidy)

 #### Problem Solving

-I believe that without problems, there will be no jobs for us out there, so they never scare me, they just tease my brain, and the harder the challenge, the more I get excited.
+I believe that without problems, there will be no jobs for us out there, so they never scare me, they just tease my brain, and the harder the challenge, the more I get excited and commit to finding the best solution.

 With this mindset, I managed to develop a stable, calm, and analytical approach to solving problems I face on my day to day life, or at work, asking the basic questions of: